spud-rails/spud_blog/Roadmap.md

 - Manage categories from directly within the add/edit post form
 - Category manager tool should display child categories indended below their parents
 - Fields for meta keywords, description, etc
+- Fix `published_at` selector to support time of day

 ## Frontend